DSpace/dspace-angular/docs/Configuration.md

 # Configuration

-Default configuration file is located in `config/` folder.
-All configuration options should be listed in the default configuration file `src/config/default-app-config.ts`.
+Default configuration file is located at `config/config.yml`.
+All configuration options should be listed in the default typescript file `src/config/default-app-config.ts`.
 Please do not change this file directly!
-To change the default configuration values, create local files that override the parameters you need to change.
-You can use `appConfig.json` as a starting point.
+To override the default configuration values, create local files that override the parameters you need to change.
+You can use `config.example.yml` as a starting point.

--	Create a new `appConfig.(dev or development).json` file in `config/` for `development` environment;
+-	Create a new `config.(dev or development).yml` file in `config/` for `development` environment;
--	Create a new `appConfig.(prod or production).json` file in `config/` for `production` environment;
+-	Create a new `config.(prod or production).yml` file in `config/` for `production` environment;

 Alternatively, create a desired app config file at an external location and set the path as environment variable `APP_CONFIG_PATH`.

 e.g.
 ```
-APP_CONFIG_PATH=/usr/local/dspace/config/appConfig.json
+APP_CONFIG_PATH=/usr/local/dspace/config/config.yml
 ```

 Configuration options can be overridden by setting environment variables.